Main content | back to top

 LNG production began in 2011 at Qatargas 4, in Qatar’s Ras Laffan Industrial City.
 LNG from the plant will go mainly to Europe, Middle East and Asia in the coming years.
 Qatargas 4 is a fully integrated liquefied natural gas (LNG) asset with joint ownership by Qatar Petroleum (70%) and Shell (30%).
 It comprises offshore production platforms and pipelines, onshore gas processing, treatment and liquefaction facilities and a fleet of LNG carriers.

-Russia’s first LNG liquefaction plant is well positioned to supply the LNG market in both the Asia-Pacific region and North America.
+Russia’s first LNG liquefaction plant is well positioned to supply the LNG market in the Asia-Pacific region.

 The Hazira regasification plant started operations in 2005.
 It procures LNG in the international market to meet the commercial needs of customers in west and north of India.